wrighterase/webwrap/README.md

 # Features

-- Naviguate in the file system as if you were in it, using `cd`
+- Navigate in the file system as if you were in it, using `cd`
 - You can use ``&&``, ``|``, everything you like
 - Browse your commands history and re-use them (not really a feature, it uses `rlwrap`)